Presets

 Managing Item Groups

-Editing: Click any group in the list to modify its items or details.
+Editing: Click any group in the list to modify its items, package setting, or details.

 Deleting: Open the group and use the delete option.
 This doesn’t affect quotes that already use the group.